hakasenyang/nginx-build/README.md

     - headers_more_nginx_module
     - Google PageSpeed for nginx
     - and the other.
-- SPDY, HPACK, SSL Dynamic TLS Records Support.
+- HPACK, SSL Dynamic TLS Records Support.
 (Thanks to cloudflare!)

 ## Upcoming Features
 - Support TLS v1.3 (not draft)
 - Auto build (rpm, deb, etc.)
 - ETC.

+## Deprecated Features
+- SPDY (Not compatible this version.)